Updated: Dec 8, 2021

 8.00am Saturday morning - heading towards the mountains for our mini holiday.
 It took a total of 4 and a half minutes before the kids started asking for snacks (even though they had just eaten breakfast) so I distracted them with an amazing game of "Would you rather?"

 8.50am Stopped by the Bilpin fruit bowl to reminisce about coming here when I was a kid.
-It looked exactly the same, except for the fact that it looked 20 years older.
+It looked exactly like I remember, except for the fact that it looked 20 years older.
 Got out of the car to take a photo of my children in front of the giant fruit bowl.
 My son then face planted off the edge trying to reach his dad.
 Fortunately Jonathon managed to mostly catch him and there was no blood, teeth were all in place and there were limited tears so I counted it as a win and we jumped back in the car.

 9.00am "We're hungry!
 SO hungry!!
 Please we need food!" - I told my husband to buy his own food.
 My plans to have morning tea around 10.30am looked like they were going to jump out the window.